euroargodev/terrain-following/readme.txt

 process.py
     ...change id for data seeming sequential as trajectory by id-cast but problematic in lon-lat coords.

+For a trial, you can interpolate testData.csv with the GEBCO 1arcmin topography (GRIDONE_1D.nc, but this data is not uploaded).
+The result of interpolation is presented in two .png files, in which interpolated positions (green) seem to follow the isobaths.
+(Yellow points are linearly interpolated positions, while not all position-lacking data have linearly interpolated positions by default.)

+This scheme is slightly modified from Yamazaki+(2020), such that the "backward revision" for interpolated positions obtained by forwarding interpolation (Fig.A, panels c-d) is replaced with the "weighted average" for the forwarding and backwarding interpolations, with a weighting function defined from inverted distances from the first and last points of the interpolation section.
+This modification greatly reduces "asymmetry" in interpolated positions, which can result in sharp artificial curves near the end of the interpolation section to connect to the positioned point.
+By customizing the weighting function and tuning parameters (the length of search range and the searching resolution), you may optimize the scheme for your purpose.

 Correspondence: Kaihe Yamazaki (kaiheyamazaki@gmail.com) written in 2019 September, modified in 2021 July.